Mackinac Island - A place for great adventures.

 May you have many adventures there as well!

 There are two commonly used spellings; both are pronounced the same way.
 (Pronounced Mack-eh-naw) Mackinac is the French spelling.
 Mackinaw is the British spelling.
 That area of Michigan has a varied history of influences.
-Historically, it was inhabited by Native Americans, and then the many newcomers to the area like the British and French fur traders, missionaries, and miners.
+Historically, it was inhabited by Native Americans, the indigenous people of this place, and then the many newcomers to the area like the British and French fur traders, missionaries, and miners.